Security-Onion-Solutions/securityonion-docs/unifi.rst

 #.
 Set the ``Server Address`` to the IP address of the Security Onion node to send the logs to.
 #.
 Set the ``Port`` to 9003.

+While in UniFI, check your UniFi firewall rules and update if necessary:

+#.
+In the UniFi web interface, navigate to Settings --> Policy Engine.
+#.
+For any firewall rule that you want to see in Security Onion, make sure that ``Syslog Logging`` is enabled and the description starts with either ``Block`` or ``Allow``.

 Allow UniFi logs through Security Onion firewall
 ------------------------------------------------